FBK-NILab/tractogram_filtering/README.md

 The executable script (still under development) is `tractogram_filtering.py`.
 It reads the configuration file, `run_config.json` to get arguments from "outside", and based on it performs different steps.

-The script generates a temporary folder `temp`, where it stores in the subdirectories `temp/input/` and `temp/output/` the actual input and output files.
-Some intermediate files generated during the pre-processing steps are stored directly in the `temp/` folder
+The script generates a temporary folder `TEMP=tmp_tractogram_filtering/`, where it stores in the subdirectories `TEMP/input/` and `TEMP/output/` the actual input and output files.
+Some intermediate files generated during the pre-processing steps are stored directly in the `TEMP` folder

 The input file is always a tractogram .trk, projected into MNI space with fixed number of points per streamline.